matt-powelldev2784/PM-Test/README.md

 I have set up Vitest and React Testing Library for testing.
 I have included a basic snapshot test for the App component to demonstrate the testing setup.

+**Husky Commit Hooks**
+Commit-message hook is setup to enforce commit naming conventions.
+Pre-commit hook is setup to check staged files with lint-staged.
+Pre-push hook is setup to run tsc, tests and build before allowing a push.

 ## What you would improve with more time

 - Complete responsiveness across all screen sizes.